my-private-apps/hascal/README.md

 If you are using macOS, you must build Hascal from the source,[build from source](#)
 ## Syntax
-You can see hascal syntax example [here](https://github.com/hascal/hascal/blob/main/SYNTAX.md).
+You can see Hascal syntax example [here](https://github.com/hascal/hascal/blob/main/SYNTAX.md).

 ## Documentation
 You can see Hascal documentation [here](https://github.com/hascal/hascal/wiki).